Let’s take you on a tour of some of the perfect Riyadh restaurants.

 Taste of India Restaurant

-As the locals call it, TOI specializes in Indian food, the biryanis and tandoori’s to the lesser-known traditional specialties from around Indian.
-It has a strong reputation earned on the back of its homey view and quality food.
+As the locals call it, TOI specializes in Indian food, the biryanis and tandooris, and the lesser-known traditional specialties around India.
+It has a strong reputation earned from its homey view and quality food.

 Fairouz Garden Restaurant